 It is also time-consuming to install.
 While it can be done DIY, it has a steep learning curve that can cause issues with certain cavities not being completely filled.

 Blown-in insulation lasts roughly 20 to 30 years under the right circumstances.
 This means the material is not disturbed by contractors or pests and has not absorbed moisture.
 Some materials last longer than others.
 Fiberglass starts shredding and settling the earliest, while rockwool lasts the longest without settling.
-The area size, moisture levels, and if the area has been disturbed factor into how long your insulation lasts.
-If your insulation is older, you may want to have it inspected to determine its condition.
+The area size, moisture levels, and if the area has been disturbed factor into how long it lasts.
+If yours is older, you may want to have it inspected to determine its condition.

 Some blown-in insulation is designed to be easier for those who want to DIY.
 To do this, rent the machine that feeds the material into the walls or cavities.
 You can usually find these rental machines at your local big box store.
 Rates vary by region, but most have a cost of around $125 a day to rent.
 You may get a discount for renting it for longer, and some stores have half-day rates if you only need it for a few hours.

 Many stores offer a free tutorial on how to operate the machine.
 Ask before picking it up if you need a tutorial to learn how to operate it.